About Us

 Our History

-In 1973, a group of men and women had a vision to ensure that young people with disabilities were given opportunities to learn the skills needed to lead meaningful and productive lives within their community.
+In 1973, a group of men and women had a vision to ensure that young people with disabilities were given opportunities to lead meaningful and productive lives within their community.
 Their vision of teaching, advocacy, and challenging conventions led to the incorporation of South Shore Community Service Association and the founding of Bonny Lea Farm.

-While we now only serve adults, Bonny Lea Farm proudly continues to be guided by our founders’ vision.
+While we now support adults, Bonny Lea Farm proudly continues to be guided by our founders’ vision.

 Our Mission